Global marketing strategy is a vital component of a larger plan. It helps your business develop into new markets around the globe.

 The world is a massive place.
 It’s also jam-packed with people.
 Many C-level and marketing executives may discuss their desire to “expand into Europe” or “earn a market share in Asia.”

 This is the most common mistake made by companies.
 It’s vital to mitigate the problem.

 With more than 4.6 billion people, Asia is the world’s most populated continent.
 It is made up of more than 50 countries and thousands of languages.
 Japanese is different from Chinese, which is different from Hindi or Urdu.

-Marketers who group these countries in a single category are not doing it wrong.
-It is almost suicidal to make a single market country for Asia.
+Marketers who group these countries in a single category are erroneous.
+To make a single market country for Asia is detrimental.